jasonamedina/AVS-VPN-GW-to-ExpressRoute-GW-Transitivity/README.md

 ![image](https://user-images.githubusercontent.com/97964083/215503579-faad957e-0803-4b05-b4e9-c763b58e532d.png)

 ## Step 9: Configure On-Premise BGP
-Configure BGP On-Premise and confirm BGP neighbor is up.
+- Configure BGP On-Premise and confirm BGP neighbor is up.
+- Make sure to advertise via BGP your on-premise routes back to Azure.
+Use BGP Route Summarization when advertising routes to Azure because as of the date of this writing there is currently a 200 route limit exchange between ExpressRoute and VPN Gateway.
+If exceeded, BGP peerings on Route Server will go into a down state.

 ## Step 10: Connect AVS back to vNET
 Connect AVS Managed ExpressRoute back to your ExpressRoute GW.